What was life like 1000 years ago

 What would your job be like 1000 years ago

-For the majority of people, their lives would be spent working on a farm as everything had to be done by hand and would take a huge amount of time and labour.
-The person who owned the land you would be living on would charge taxes, which were normally too high for people to pay in actual money, and instead they would owe labour to cover the cost.
-A peasant, or serf as they were called during the time, would be expected to work on their normal job during the day and then spend a few hours each evening or during the weekend to work on the landowners farm.
-The crops produced from the serfs labor would be sold to create the money the taxes should have brought in, which meant that even if you had another job like wood cutter or builder, you’d still be spending a good number of hours working on a farm to pay your taxes.
-It was rare during the time that someone would have a well enough paying job that they wouldn’t have to work on a farm at some point, and even someone working a more skilled job like blacksmith or ship builder wouldn’t be a rare sight on the crop field.
+For the majority of people, their lives would be spent working on a farm as everything had to be done by hand and would take a huge amount of time and labor.
+The person who owned the land you would be living on would charge taxes, which were normally too high for people to pay in actual money, and instead, they would owe labor to cover the cost.
+A peasant, or serf as they were called during the time, would be expected to work on their normal job during the day and then spend a few hours each evening or during the weekend to work on the landowner’s farm.
+The crops produced from the serf’s labor would be sold to create the money the taxes should have brought in, which meant that even if you had another job like woodcutter or builder, you’d still be spending a good number of hours working on a farm to pay your taxes.
+It was rare during the time that someone would have a well enough paying job that they wouldn’t have to work on a farm at some point, and even someone working a more skilled job like a blacksmith or shipbuilder wouldn’t be a rare sight on the crop field.

 Homes 1000 years ago